Planning and maintaining large gardens, parks and other green spaces.

-Horticulture and Landscape Supervisors can be employed to oversee work in public parks and gardens, green spaces and historic gardens, private gardens and estates or in production nurseries and retail outlets.
+Landscape or horticulture supervisor can be employed to oversee work in public parks and gardens, green spaces and historic gardens, private gardens and estates or in production nurseries and retail outlets.
 Many businesses will be specialised in their activities, such as grounds maintenance (soft-landscape) or landscape construction (hard-landscape).
 Soft-landscaping includes the establishment and maintenance of plants and cultivated areas.
 Hard-landscaping includes establishment of hard surfaces and structures in addition to the establishment of plants in cultivated areas.

 The distinct nature of these two specialisms means very few businesses can offer the full breadth of skills and therefore two options are available for this occupation; horticulture and landscape construction.
 The employment area will dictate the option pursued.
 The horticulture option focuses on plant propagation and plant growth.
 The landscape construction option focuses on the installation of features and structures; application of landscape materials as well as site management.

-A Horticulture / Landscape Supervisor can manage a site with minimum supervision, supervise a team and maintain the health and safety and security of personnel and resources.
+A Landscape or horticulture supervisor can manage a site with minimum supervision, supervise a team and maintain the health and safety and security of personnel and resources.

 Working and learning in the horticulture and landscape industries is rewarding, offers a diverse range of employment opportunities and includes a range of skills that are transferable into other industries following further studies.